 - Google Project Management: Professional Certification

 Each certification has different requirements.
-For example, the PMP certification requires individuals to have 4,500 hours for anyone with a bachelor’s degree or higher, and 7,500 hours of practical experience for those with an associate’s degree or less.
+For example, the PMP certification requires individuals to have 4,500 hours for anyone with a bachelor’s degree or higher and 7,500 hours of practical experience for those with an associate’s degree in business or another field.

 The image below shows the PMP certification requirements, organized by years of experience.